Restaurant in Cortona, Italy

 Other Cortona restaurants worth knowing before you decide: Osteria del Teatro operates at a higher price point with a different ambition, Enoteca Meucci sits at the €€ tier with a stronger wine list focus, and Locanda del Molino offers a countryside setting if you prefer to eat outside the walls.
 For a broader view, our full Cortona restaurants guide compares the whole field.

-If your travel takes you to other parts of Tuscany or Italy and you want comparable regional commitment at different price points, Uliassi in Senigallia, Reale in Castel di Sangro, Quattro Passi in Marina del Cantone, and Atelier Moessmer Norbert Niederkofler in Brunico each represent the leading of their respective regional traditions, though at price points well above La Bucaccia's single-euro tier.
+If your travel takes you to other parts of Tuscany or Italy and you want comparable regional commitment at different price points, Uliassi in Senigallia, Reale in Castel di Sangro, Quattro Passi in Marina del Cantone, and Atelier Moessmer Norbert Niederkofler in Brunico each represent the best of their respective regional traditions, though at price points well above La Bucaccia's single-euro tier.

 | Venue | Cuisine | Price | Booking Difficulty |